Lead Tracking (Signup)

 });When to use browser-side signup

-- the tracker is already installed on the page
+- the tracker is installed on the page

 - you want the simplest supported implementation